ZoeKavanagh/CV/README.md

-## Zoe Kavanagh
+# Zoe Kavanagh

-### A bit about me
+### About me

-I made a decision in 2018 to change my career and leap into the world of tech.
-Having worked in Company Secretarial for 11 years, I could see clearly how tech would change the future of the secretarial industry entirely which provoked me to consider the future and my role in contributing the future.
-I decided to apply to Makers Academy (12 week coding bootcamp) and having graduated from the course, I am looking for junior developer role with a great company.
+In 2018 I made a bold decision to change my career and leap into the world of computer progamming.
+Having worked in Company Secretarial industry for nearly 12 years, it became apparent to me how tech was changing the future and suffering from FOMO (fear of missing out), I decided I want to be apart of the change.
+I then applied to Makers Academy (an intensive 12 week coding bootcamp) and having recently graduated from the course, I am looking to start a new adventure as a junior developer role with a great company.

 ## Skills

-#### This Skill
+#### Team Work

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.